 In today’s tech world it would be easy to discount Sam Walton: Made in America as yesterday’s success story.

-Sam Walton: Made in America was a great read.
+Sam Walton: Made in America was such a great read.

-It would be easy to discount this book as irrelevant for many for younger generation.
+It would be easy to discount this book as irrelevant for many for the younger generation, or for many tech entrepreneurs.

 After all, what’s got a retailer to teach?